ye-spencer/ye-spencer/README.md

 ### Pomodoro application that counts up and always stays on your screen.

+### Metal membership cards that can scan and grant access to things

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.